Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Bears stats and trends

-- Chicago has four wins against the spread in 11 games this season.

-- The Bears have been underdogs by 7.5 points or more three times this season and have not covered the spread once.
+- The Bears have yet to cover the spread this season when underdogs by 7.5 points or more in three chances.

-- Chicago's games this year have gone over the point total in 25% of its opportunities (three times in 12 games with a set point total).
+- Chicago's games this year have hit the over in 25% of its opportunities (three times in 12 games with a set point total).

-- Chicago is 4-1 against the spread and 3-2 overall when the team puts up more than 18.4 points.
+- Chicago is 4-1 against the spread and 3-2 overall in games when it scores more than 18.4 points.

-- The Bears have turned the ball over 15 times, four fewer times than the Cardinals have forced turnovers (19).
+- The Bears have 15 giveaways this season, while the Cardinals have 19 takeaways.

 Home and road insights

-- Chicago has covered the spread twice at home, and is 2-3 overall there, this season.
+- Chicago has covered the spread twice at home, and is 2-3 overall there, this year.

-- This season, in five home games, Chicago has gone over the total once.
+- In five home games this season, Chicago has gone over the total once.

 - Bears home games this season average 42.2 total points, 3.3 fewer than this contest's over/under (45.5).

-- On the road, Arizona is unbeaten against the spread and 6-0 overall.
+- Arizona is 6-0 overall, and 6-0 against the spread, in away games.

-- The Cardinals are unbeaten ATS (1-0) on the road as 7.5-point favorites or more.

-- This year, in six road games, Arizona has gone over the total three times.
+- In six away games this year, Arizona has gone over the total three times.

 - Cardinals away games this season average 49.5 total points, 4.0 more than this outing's over/under (45.5).